Dementia: Prodromal

-Pre-dementia states considered as prodromal are mild cognitive impairment (MCI) and mild behavioral impairment (MBI).
-Signs and symptoms at the prodromal stage may be subtle, and the early signs often become apparent only in hindsight.
-Of those diagnosed with MCI, 70% later progress to dementia.
-In mild cognitive impairment, changes in the person's brain have been happening for a long time, but the symptoms are just beginning to appear.
-These problems, however, are not severe enough to affect daily function.
-If and when they do, the diagnosis becomes dementia.
+A prodromal stage is a mild cognitive impairment (MCI) stage of pre-dementia, and may include mild behavioral impairment.
+Signs and symptoms at the prodromal stage may be subtle, often only becoming apparent in hindsight.

+Mild cognitive impairment may progress to a dementia subtype; changes in the person's brain have been happening for a long time, but the symptoms are just beginning to appear, and are not severe enough to affect daily function.
+If and when they do, the diagnosis becomes one of a causative dementia subtype, such as minor neurocognitve disorder of Lewy body disease, for example.
 The person may have some memory problems and trouble finding words, but they can solve everyday problems and competently handle their life affairs.

-During this stage, it is ideal to ensure that advance care planning has occurred to protect the person's wishes.
-Advance directives exist that are specific to people living with dementia.
-These can be particularly helpful in addressing the decisions related to feeding which come with the progression of the illness.
-Mild cognitive impairment has been relisted in both DSM-5 and ICD-11 as "mild neurocognitive disorders", i.e. milder forms of the major neurocognitive disorder (dementia) subtypes.
+Mild cognitive impairment has been relisted in both DSM-5 and ICD-11 as "mild neurocognitive disorder", a milder form of a major neurocognitive disorder (dementia).
+MCI does not always progress to dementia, as sometimes symptoms resolve.

-Kynurenine is a metabolite of tryptophan that regulates microbiome signaling, immune cell response, and neuronal excitation.
-A disruption in the kynurenine pathway may be associated with the neuropsychiatric symptoms and cognitive prognosis in mild dementia.